-The Strasbourg Christams market in France is the oldest market in the country, dating back to 1570 so it’s no surprise that the city considers itself the capital of Christmas.
+The Christmas market in Strasbourg in France is the oldest market in the country, dating back to 1570 so it’s no surprise that the city considers itself the capital of Christmas.

-Every year, from the last week in November to the end of December, the town gets taken over by all things Christmassy.
+The Christmas markets in Strasbourg take place every year from the last week in November to the end of December.
+The town gets taken over by all things Christmassy.
 Shop windows are transformed into winter wonderlands and the streets are decorated with twinkling lights and festive garlands.

-The Strasbourg Christmas market spreads out across the centre of the town, focused around Cathedral square and Place Broglie where hundreds of stalls sell ornaments, toys, food and mulled wine to keep you warm as you browse.
+The Christmas markets in Strasbourg spreads out across the centre of the town, focused around Cathedral square and Place Broglie where hundreds of stalls sell ornaments, toys, food and mulled wine to keep you warm as you browse.

-From St Pancras Int’l, with a quick change in Paris, Strasbourg Christmas market is the perfect destination for a bit of Christmas shopping.
-This year the market runs from 20 November to 30 December 2020, so get planning now.
+Discover the magic of Christmas in Strasbourg.
+From London St Pancras Int’l, with a quick change in Paris, Strasbourg Christmas market is the perfect destination for a bit of Christmas shopping.
+This year the Strasbourg Christmas market 2022 runs from 21 November to 23 December 2022, so get planning now.

-The market is made up of smaller, individual markets in different squares and streets across the Grand Ile.
+The Christmas market in Strasbourg is made up of smaller, individual markets in different squares and streets across the Grand Ile.